halfer53/winix/docs/demo.md

 what's the parent of the current shell?
 (HINT type ```id``` to get the pid of the current shell)

 Now what happens if you kill its parent?
-Think about it before you go forward
+What's parent of the current shell gonna be if you kill its parent?
+Think about it before you go forward.

 ```
 kill 2